 As of February 2017, child support is not deducted from social assistance payments, although spousal support still is.

 Pursuing support can be complicated, but we can make it easier.
-A family support worker can help you to explore the options that best suit your needs and work with you on a personal plan to arrange support, link you to help to enforce a support order, or refer you to Legal Aid assistance if required.
+A family support worker can help you to explore the options that best suit your needs and work with you on a personal plan to arrange support, connect you with services to help enforce a support order, or refer you to Legal Aid assistance if required.

 Pursuing child support is no longer mandatory, but is highly recommended, as both parents have a legal obligation to support their child(ren), and child support is no longer deducted from Ontario Works.
 When you receive child support payments, you increase your family income.

-Pursuing spousal support is still mandatory while you receive Ontario Works, and any spousal support received while on assistance is deducted from your Ontario Works payments, yes.
+Yes.
+Pursuing spousal support is still mandatory while you receive Ontario Works, and any spousal support received while also receiving assistance is deducted from your Ontario Works payments.

-There are a number of types of written support agreements.
-Some do not require you to go to court.
-These agreements are called private agreements and may be referred to as separation or paternity agreements.
-A court order is a support agreement that is set up through the court.
+There are several types of written support agreements.
+Some do not require you to go to court – these agreements are called private agreements and may be referred to as separation agreements.
+Support agreements that do require you to go to court are called court orders.

 The Ontario Child Support Guidelines determine the amount of support to be paid.